microsoftman/azure-gaming-docs/azure-gaming-pr/game-dev-virtual-machine/create-game-development-vm-for-unreal.md

 7. You will see **Select Game Engine**.
 Select your desired engine and version from the dropdown.
 A list of pre-installed common free game Development tools will show up.
 If you don't need install any game engine from the list, you can choose **No game engine installed** option.

     - This VM supports [Unreal Pixel Streaming](https://docs.unrealengine.com/4.27/SharingAndReleasing/PixelStreaming/).
 You can check the box if you want to enable this feature, which opens the required ports.
     - This VM can be configured to pull down a repository from Perforce after deployment if you already have a Perforce Helix Core version control server in place.
-If desired, check the box Connect to and sync a Perforce depot to configure the Perforce depot to pull from.
-If you do not have a Perforce server setup, you can [spin one up from the Azure Marketplace](https://azuremarketplace.microsoft.com/marketplace/apps/perforce.perforce-enhanced-studio-pack).
+If desired, check the box **Connect to and sync a Perforce depot** to configure the Perforce depot to pull from.
+If you do not have a Perforce server setup and want to know more, please refer to documentation <a href="./integrate-perforce-depot.md" target="_blank">Integrate with a Perforce depot</a>.
     - You can select which version of Microsoft Game Development Kit (GDK) to be included.
 The version selected for the GDK will be installed in the background once you first login.
 For Xbox console development, there will need to be additional [steps to enable this development](/gaming/gdk/_content/gc/tools-console/gc-tools-console-toc), as specified in the NDA developer program.
     - If you need use Incredibuild and already have the license, you can upload the license file here.
 This VM will automatically install and activate Incredibuild for you.
 Otherwise, Incredibuild will not be installed.